 This is the novelization/audiobook for the ‘Doctor Who’ TV story, ‘The Moonbase’!

-‘Doctor Who and the Cybermen’ has been an enjoyable story to listen and read to!
+‘Doctor Who and the Cybermen’ has been an enjoyable story to read and listen to!
 I enjoyed listening to the 4-disc audiobook CD set read by Anneke Wills whilst reading the book at the same time.
 It was interesting to compare the differences between the book and the TV version of the tale.

 This novelization/audiobook is based on the original TV story called ‘The Moonbase’ by Kit Pedler.
 The story was novelized by Gerry Davis, who was the script editor at the time of the TV series in 1967 and was co-creator of the Cybermen with Kit Pedler.
 I enjoyed Gerry Davis’ take on this story.

 Gerry Davis was the dramatist between himself and Kit Pedler who provided the science in the Cybermen stories they worked on together.
 Gerry is a natural choice for novelizing ‘The Moonbase’ into a novel, since he has the writers’ flair and manages to decode the science by his writing partner.